develooper1994/handwritten_text_recognition/README.md

-# Handwritten digit classification
+# Handwritten classification
+In this repository i have made a research, collect researches, learned how algorithms running and made examples.

-In this example i have made a very simple real handwritten digit classification.
+- In Simple_pytorch folder, i have made a very simple real handwritten digit classification.
 I really drew a number on paper, photographed and classified the drawing number.
+- Other two folders are just collection of my studies.

 # Dependencies
 All dependencies should be installed are as follow: